Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Current contribution to dynamical equations

-Remarkably, in the spin zero sector, the general unfolded construction reproduces the usual Yukawa interaction.
-Note that, a $\C^2$ deformation, that one might naively expect in the spin zero sector, does not appear.
-This is consistent with the fact that the construction of this paper is conformal, while the possible $\C^2$ deformation is not conformal in four dimensions.
+Remarkably, in the spin-zero sector, the proposed unfolded construction just reproduces Yukawa interaction since $C_{\pm\ga}(x)$ are dynamical spin-$1/2$ fields.
+Note that a $C^2$ deformation, that one might naively expect in the spin-zero sector, does not appear in agreement with the fact that the construction of this paper is conformal, while the $C^2$ deformation is not conformal in four dimensions.

-\subsection{Spin 1/2}
+\subsection{Spin $1/2$}